 Giorgio Vasari's The Lives of the Most Eminent Italian Architects, Painters, and Sculptors was published in 1550, and it remains the definitive work on Renaissance artists -- by one who knew many of them personally -- from Cimabue to Michelangelo.
 Penguin Classics issues a paperback abridged version called Lives of the Artists.

 Fiction & Biography -- Writers have tried to capture the peculiar nature of Italy in such notable works as Thomas Mann's Death in Venice (1912) and E. M. Forster's A Room with a View (1908).
 Fred M. Stewart spins a lively tale in Century (1981), tracing the saga of several generations of an Italian family.
+And the Inspector Montalbano series from author Andrea Camilleri bring Sicily to life in addictive fashion (15 of the 18 books in this series have now been translated into English).

 Among the best modern Italian novels available in English translations are Alessandro Manzoni's The Betrothed (1827), Alberto Moravia's The Conformist (1951), Giuseppe Tomasi di Lampedusa's The Leopard (1958), Elsa Morante's History: A Novel (1974), Italo Calvino's If on a Winter’s Night a Traveler (1979), Umberto Eco's The Name of the Rose (1980) and Foucault’s Pendulum (1988), Niccolo Ammaniti's I’m Not Scared (2001), and Elena Ferrante's Neapolitan Novels (2012–15).

 Michelangelo's life was novelized (and later made into a movie) by Irving Stone in The Agony and the Ecstasy (1961), which also offers an insight into the Florentine politics of the day.
+For an insightful portrait of Venice, pick up The City of Falling Angels (2006) by John Berendt, the author of Midnight in the Garden of Good and Evil.

 Italian films have never regained the glory enjoyed in the postwar era.
 The golden oldies are still the best.